 Disclosure: We are committed to recommending the best products for our readers.
 We may receive compensation when you click on links to products, but this never affects our reviews or recommendations.

 Rewards credit cards are some of the most sought-after credit cards.
-According to a May 2017 Experian survey, 45% of the participants said they want credit cards with rewards.
+According to a May 2017 Experian survey, 45% of the participants said they wanted credit cards with rewards.
 These credit cards pay an incentive—cash back, points, or miles—on the purchases you make.
 After you’ve accumulated enough rewards, you can redeem them for cash back, a credit card statement credit, flights, hotel stays, and more.
 Credit card issuers reserve rewards credit cards for the most creditworthy consumers.
-The exact credit score you need to get a rewards credit card depends on the card you’re applying for.
+The exact credit score you need to get a rewards card depends on the card you’re applying for.

 Credit scores generally range from 300 to 850.
 The higher your credit score, the more favorably lenders and credit card issuers view you, and the more credit cards you’re able to qualify for.
 Want to know where your credit stands?
 You can check your credit score for free using a few different services—Credit Karma, Credit Sesame, Capital One’s CreditWise, Discover’s FICO Credit Scorecard, and WalletHub are a few.
 You can also purchase your FICO score.